liviu-/ding/README.md

 # Ding

 This is a very simple solution to help with short-term organisation.
-The beep sound uses the motherboard audio, so it works even if your speakers are muted.
+The beep sound uses the motherboard audio, so it works even if your speakers are muted, but not if you muted the PC speakers :stuck_out_tongue: .
 Furthermore, it works wherever there's a terminal including ssh sessions.

 - No dependencies
 - Install with `pip` or just copy the binary somewhere in `$PATH`